-Whether you’re new to backpacking or a seasoned hiker, the question of what to wear backpacking isn’t always straightforward.
-While the basic principles of layering are pretty well established, everyone has their own preferences and there are a LOT of options.
+Whether you’re a first-timer or seasoned hiker, the question of what to wear backpacking isn’t always straightforward.
+While the basic principles of outdoor layering are well established, everyone has their own preferences and there are a LOT of options these days.

-After many years of hiking and other outdoor adventures, I’ve finally dialed in a clothing system I love.
-I like to be warm in the cold, cool in the heat, dry in the rain, and comfortable moving around in my clothes.
-I also like to hike far, fast, high, and often.
+After many years of backpacking and thru hiking, I eventually dialed in a backpacking clothing system I love.
+I like to be warm in the cold, cool in the heat, dry in the rain, and comfortable in my clothes, all while exploring rugged and wild places.
 Is that too much to ask?
+(Spoiler alert: no!)

 Backpacking Layer System

-Before we get into the specifics, let’s first go over the essential components of a layering system for backpacking.
-The idea is to have an inner layer that pulls sweat away from your body to keep you dry, middle layers that provide insulation to keep you warm, and a waterproof top layer if needed to protect you from rain.
+Before getting into specifics, let’s briefly review the essential components of a layering system for backpacking.
+The idea is to have an inner layer that pulls sweat away from your body to keep you dry, middle layers that provide insulation to keep you warm, and a waterproof top layer to protect you from rain if needed.

 - Base layer shirt

-- Insulating long sleeve shirt (optional extra for colder weather)
+- Midweight long sleeve shirt (optional extra for colder weather)

 - Shorts or pants depending on climate